RAshkettle/idiotcoder-blog/articles/invaders.md

 image: "invaders/go-invaders.png"
 ---

-# Invaders - Creating a Space Invaders remake game with Ebitengine (IN PROGRESS)
+# Invaders - Creating a Space Invaders remake game with Ebitengine

 I'm very much all about retro gaming.
 Particularly I have a soft spot for Space Invaders.
 When the game came out, I lived 3 short blocks from an Arcade that got it in.
 I remember spending every cent of my paper route money in one night.
 I was obsesed...
 ![go invaders](invaders/go-invaders.png).